A person who has Alzheimer's might not remember when he or she last ate — or why it's important to eat. To ease the challenges that eating might pose:

 - Make the bathroom easy to find.
 Post a sign on the bathroom door that says "Toilet," or post a picture of a toilet.
 At night, use night lights to help your loved one find the way to the bathroom.

-- Make clothing easy to open or remove.
+- Make clothing easy to remove.
 Replace zippers and buttons with fabric fasteners.
 Choose pants with elastic waists.

 - Take accidents in stride.
 Praise toileting success — and offer reassurance when accidents happen.